Chapter 1

 “… found it on the ground,” says The Handler bashfully to the man as Medic slides into his former seat.
 “I recognized you by the driver’s license.
 Hope you don’t mind that I looked through it.”

-“Oh, no problem at all,” says the man with a broad smile, very obviously hitting on her.
+“Oh, no problem at all,” says the man with a broad smile.

 “But,” says The Handler as she gives him back his wallet, “haven’t I seen you before?
 Like, recently?”